This School Banned A 6-Year-Old Trans Girl From Hugging Other Kids

-Although the US state of North Carolina's anti-trans bathroom bill has been replaced with a less restrictive version – which itself is currently under attack from a federal lawsuit – its effects continue to be felt throughout the state, and many people's personal prejudices are imposing additional restrictions on trans people's behaviour.
+Although North Carolina's anti-trans bathroom bill has been replaced with a less restrictive version – which itself is currently under attack from a federal lawsuit – its effects continue to be felt throughout the state, and many people's personal prejudices are imposing additional restrictions on trans people's behavior.
 Emma Smith, a six-year-old trans girl in North Carolina, for instance, was banned not only from using the girls' bathroom at her school but also from hugging other students, The Daily Mail reports.

 Since then, Emma's started at a new school that's much more understanding of her identity, which has made life easier for her, her mother added.
 But she's still hoping to physically transition, and her family's started a GoFundMe page to raise money for her surgery.